Time-energy uncertainty relation for noisy quantum metrology: Semidefinite programming methods for the Fisher information

 \end{proposition} \begin{proof}[**z:Pm5buQF.JQ.f] This can be shown from the properties of the symmetric logarithmic derivative, but we give a simple alternative proof using our convex optimizations for fun.
 Choose $S = \rho^{-1} D / 2$ in~\eqref{z:YdgtbMB30Vi6}, which we note is a Hermitian operator because $\rho$ and $D$ commute.
 This gives $\Ftwo{\rho}{D} \geq \text{\eqref{z:KQz7f4Ou6xIF}}$.
 Similarly, the choice $L = \rho^{-1/2} D / 2$ in~\eqref{z:V4lWxgFVfrPu} provides the opposite bound. \end{proof}

-The following proposition interprets the Fisher information for sub-normalized states according to the definition~\eqref{z:.gRi0KAw40V9} as the Fisher information of a normalized state that was projected onto a smaller subspace.
-This interpretation works as long as the sub-normalized state does not change trace along its evolution, meaning that the derivative $D$ has zero trace.
+The following proposition interprets the Fisher information for subnormalized states according to the definition~\eqref{z:.gRi0KAw40V9} as the Fisher information of a normalized state that was projected onto a smaller subspace.
+This interpretation works as long as the subnormalized state does not change trace along its evolution, meaning that the derivative $D$ has zero trace.

-\begin{proposition}[Fisher information for sub-normalized and normalized states] Let $\rho$ be any sub-normalized quantum state and let $D$ be any Hermitian operator that satisfies both $\tr(D)=0$ and $P_\rho^\perp D P_\rho^\perp = 0$.
+\begin{proposition}[Fisher information for subnormalized and normalized states] Let $\rho$ be any subnormalized quantum state and let $D$ be any Hermitian operator that satisfies both $\operatorname{tr}(D)=0$ and $P_\rho^\perp D P_\rho^\perp = 0$.
 Define $\rho',D'$, with an additional new Hilbert space dimension, as

 Then

 \end{proposition} \begin{proof}[**z:ShHtwoFJPzYY] Let $P$ denote the projector onto the subspace of the Hilbert space on which the upper left block of $\rho',D'$ acts.
 Let $R = \mathcal{R}_\rho^{-1}(D)$, and define